 In most cases, the same rules apply for a dog returning to its country of origin as for any other dog in the world travelling to that country.
 (So, when I returned back home to Australia, my dog still needed to undergo the same rigorous preparation including a stay in quarantine.)

-Sometimes the term “pet passport” is used to describe the health paperwork used to comply with these regulations.
-That is, the pet passport is the health certificate required to enter a country and the accompanying vaccination certificates or lab test reports.
+Sometimes the term “pet passport” is used to describe the paperwork required for the import of pets.
+That is, the pet passport is the health certificate required to enter a country, along with the accompanying vaccination certificates or lab test reports.

-However, there are also some parts of the world that have actual pet passports, similar to human passports.
+On the other hand, there are also some parts of the world that have actual pet passports, similar to human passports.
+These documents are used to record vaccination records and more, so separate health certificates are not required.

 The European Union (EU) Pet Passport